CD/DVD Care & Preservation

 The acrylic layer (on the label side) is very thin and any pinholes formed during manufacturing or any scratches in the acrylic can expose the aluminized layer to the damaging effects of oxygen.

 Double-sided DVDs are unlikely to have this problem because the thick polycarbonate sandwich protects the aluminized layer.
-Keeping both sides of the CD/DVD clean will help prevent dirt from collecting on the thin label size which can then create data-losing scratches.
+However, keeping both sides of the CD/DVD clean will help prevent dirt from collecting on the thin label size.
+Dirt on the label side can then create data-losing scratches.